|MUS 110 Keyboard Musicianship||MUS 110 Schedule MUS 110 Syllabus William Wieland|

 — Many Mumbling Mice — Boom-chuck Version

-Weeks 7 — MIDTERM: Please perform what you can on Monday.
-You have 2 weeks to improve your Keyboard Musicianship midterm grade.
+Week 7 — MIDTERM: Please perform what you can on Monday.
+You have 2 weeks to improve your keyboard musicianship midterm grade.
 (You may perform any item for me once a day.)
-The midterm can be performed for me in person or over Zoom.

-Week 8 — MIDTERM: You may perform any portion of your Keyboard Musicianship midterm for me any time before 5:00 pm on Friday of this week.
+Week 9 — MIDTERM: You may perform any portion of your keyboard musicianship midterm for me any time before 5:00 pm on Friday of this week.

 In at least C, F and G major, memorize I - V - I (Explanation & Examples in 6 keys) and I - IV - I (Explanation & Examples in 6 keys).

 Week 14 — FINAL: Please perform what you can on Monday.
-You have just over a week to improve your Keyboard Musicianship final grade.
+You have over two weeks to improve your keyboard musicianship final grade.
 (You may perform any item for me once a day.)
-The final can be performed for me in person or over Zoom.

-Week 15 — FINAL: You may perform any portion of your Keyboard Musicianship final for me any time before 5:00 pm on the last day of class.
+Week 16 — FINAL: You may perform any portion of your keyboard musicianship final for me any time before 5:00 pm on the last day of class.

-⅓ Monday Quick Checks (You will receive a score of 100% every week that you complete the quick check.
-It is absolutely due before Friday at 5:00 pm.)
+⅓ Monday Quick Checks (You will receive a score of 100% every week that you complete the quick check before Friday at 5:00 pm.
+You will receive 50% for late work.)